Consular Appointments

 Urgent Consular Assistance after Office Hours

 Singaporeans who require urgent consular assistance after office hours can contact Tel.
 No. +1 917 293 4540 (voice only, no text messages).
-If you need help, you may refer to https://www.mfa.gov.sg/Services/Singapore-Citizens/I-Need-Help-Overseas for more information, including what MFA can or are unable to do for overseas Singaporeans which is compiled under “General Consular Assistance".
+You may refer to https://www.mfa.gov.sg/Consular-Services/Singapore-Citizens/I-Need-Help-Overseas for more information.

 MFA e-Register